-“I’ve had full remission of any Lyme symptoms for about six months.
+“I’ve had full remission of any Lyme disease symptoms for about six months.
 I am pain-free and healthy.
 I am stronger and healthier than I was even before I got sick.”

 In lawns across America, Japanese Knotweed is seen as an invasive species that threatens to crowd out native species and has the power to break through concrete.

 But for Alex Leck and many like him, it means something else entirely.
 It’s a sacred plant with life-saving powers.